usdoj-crt/beta-ada/_pages/_resources/title-of-demo-page.md

 ---
-title: Title of Demo page
+title: Demo Page
 description: This is a description.
+Yes it is!
 lead: Some lead text.
+Some more lead text!
 permalink: www.google.com
 lang: en
 print: true